KelfeinX/gke-labs/README.md

 You will use a custom [values file](https://github.com/kubernetes/helm/blob/master/docs/chart_template_guide/values_files.md) to add the GCP specific plugin necessary to use service account credentials to reach your Cloud Source Repository.

-As of Helm v3, you no longer need to specify the --name flag
+As of Helm v3, you no longer need to specify the --name flag when installing your package:

 1. Use the Helm CLI to deploy the chart with your configuration set.